-(a) Reverse sensitivity within Business and Business Town Centre Zones is managed by ensuring residential activities and development are acoustically insulated to mitigate the adverse effects of noise.
+- (a) Reverse sensitivity is managed by: - (i) ensuring residential activities and development within Business and Business Town Centre Zones is managed by ensuring residential activities and development are acoustically insulated to mitigate the adverse effects of noise; and. - (ii) providing setbacks for residents' safety and amenity.